Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: Experimental Setting

+Our benchmark provides a total of 5 scenarios, each with a task-specific dataset comprising up to 200 information subjects each.
+More details are presented in Appendix \ref{app:scenarios} and \ref{app:datasets}.
 Our evaluation comprises a total of 16,000 data points over combinations of two types of adversary, two scenarios, two target attributes each, 20 information subjects each, and 100 turns of conversation for our base results, with an additional 16,000 data points obtained for the two baselines and by varying the adversary's base model.
-In the interest of space, we shall only include results on the first target for each scenario here, unless stated otherwise, and report additional cases in the appendix, showing findings consistent with those presented here.
+In the interest of space, we shall only include results on the first target for each scenario here, unless stated otherwise, and report additional cases in Appendix \ref{app:additional_results}, showing findings consistent with those presented here.